Leave GoDaddy and Go Completely Serverless Using Just Cloudflare and S3 Buckets: Part Two

 GET

-request (poor SEO). - Every image and asset is either piped through the Lambda or gets a 302-redirect (poor SEO).
+request incurs a cold-start Lambda delay (bad for SEO). - All images and assets are either piped through the Lambda or redirected with a 302 (bad for SEO).

-- I’d be deeply tied to AWS and the fragility of glue between its services.
+- I’d be tightly coupled to AWS and the fragile glue between its services.

-- I'd have to write a mini server in Python or Node and hardcode and maintain rules, then…
+- I’d need to write a mini-server in Python or Node, hard-code and maintain rules, and then…

-- If we serve static files from S3 and use the 50 redirection rules allowed, then:
+- If we serve static files from S3 and use the 50 allowed redirection rules, then:

-- It's easier to maintain a JSON file of URL redirects.
+- Maintaining a JSON file of URL redirects is manageable.

-- S3 only accepts HTTP requests and drops HTTPS requests.
+- S3 accepts only HTTP requests and drops HTTPS.

 gzip

-to return objects. - Metadata (Last-Modified, ETag) can be set, but with standalone PUT requests.
+to return objects. - Metadata (Last-Modified, ETag) can be set, but only via standalone

-- Easy redirects can be configured in JSON, and 410-gone rules can be in a Lambda, but…
+requests. - Easy redirects can go in JSON, and 410-Gone rules can live in a Lambda, but…

-- I'd have to maintain JSON rules in S3, and a coded Lambda: two places, deeper coma.
+- I’d have to maintain redirect rules in both S3 and Lambda—two places, deeper coma.

 - If we use Cloudflare Pages, then:

-- You'd notice right away that we're not a Vue, Angular, React, Jekyll, Hugo, etc. app.
+- You’d immediately notice that we’re not using Vue, Angular, React, Jekyll, or Hugo.

-- Those gigabytes of images and assets still need to go somewhere: not GitHub!
+- Those gigabytes of images and assets still need a home—and definitely not GitHub!

 - If we use Cloudflare Workers, then: